data-and-design/data-and-design.github.io/support.md

 The lab's work ranges from accessible visualization to data ethics and consent—you can browse our [projects](/projects) and [publications](/publications) to find out more.

-Unrestricted gifts are made through the University of Colorado Foundation and are 501(c)(3) tax-deductible.
-Many employers match charitable gifts through platforms like Benevity—search for "University of Colorado Foundation" to double your impact.
-You can give once or set up a recurring contribution.
+Unrestricted gifts are made through the University of Colorado Foundation and are **501(c)(3) tax-deductible**.

+Many **employers match charitable gifts** through platforms like Benevity—search for "University of Colorado Foundation" to double your impact.

 If you'd like to talk first—about the lab's direction, a project you'd like to support, or giving in honor of someone—[please reach out](mailto:jzong@colorado.edu).

 Thank you for considering supporting this work.
 It means a lot.